 - These organs include the mouth, salivary glands, esophagus, stomach, liver, gallbladder, pancreas small intestines.

-- Small intestines include the duodenum, Jejunum and the Ileum
+- Small intestines include the duodenum, Jejunum, and the Ileum

 - The large intestines include the appendix, cecum, colon, rectum and anus